Shakeeb Dallal: Political and military life

 Shakeeb Dallal was one of the founders of Ba'ath party and was a member of the PLO and a member of its PNC, the Palestinian National Council.
 In his younger years, he was an important participant in the Palestine Arab Workers Society, led by Sami Taha, and played a significant role in expanding the Society, especially in the Nablus, Jenin and Tulkarm areas.

 Military battles

-He led The Great Battle of Beit Shean in 1947, and he was wounded During it.
+He led The Great Battle of Beit Shean in 1947, and was wounded in it.

 Death

 He died in 1992 in Amman, Jordan.